fermyon/developer/content/spin/v2/testing-apps.md

 ## Creating a Test Suite

-We, change back into the app's root directory and use `cargo new` to create a test suite, and then change into that directory:
+We use `cargo new` to create a test suite, and then change into that `tests` directory:

 <!-- @selectiveCpy -->